-BUREAU OF CATHOLIC INDIAN MISSIONS RECORDS, 1848-[ongoing], 609.7 feet [421 reels microfilm] (25.0 feet unprocessed).
+BUREAU OF CATHOLIC INDIAN MISSIONS RECORDS, 1848-, undated, 609.8 feet + 64.7 GB [421 reels microfilm] (25.1 feet unprocessed).

 BUREAU OF CATHOLIC INDIAN MISSIONS DIGITAL IMAGE COLLECTION

-clergy and religious from the Bureau of Catholic Indian Missions Records, the Sacred Heart Province
+Selected images of Native Americans and Catholic Church leaders from the Bureau of Catholic Indian Missions Records, the Sacred Heart Province

-Franciscan Records, and the Walter Bernard Hunt
+Franciscan Records, and the Walter Bernard “Ben” Hunt Collection.

-CATHOLIC LIBRARY ASSOCIATION RECORDS, 1929-present, 21.6 feet.
+CATHOLIC LIBRARY ASSOCIATION RECORDS, 1929-[ongoing], 21.6 feet.

 Correspondence, minutes, photographs, press clippings, publications, reports, and other materials documenting the educational and promotional activities of the national association

 of Catholic libraries, such as Catholic Book Week and the Regina Medal for children's literature.
 Included are records of officers, committees, sections, and chapters and units.
 The

 Presidents and Executive Directors correspondence series contains letters and articles concerning the CLA's refusal to include The Wanderer in its Catholic Periodical

 and Literature Index.

 CITIZENS FOR EDUCATIONAL FREEDOM (WISCONSIN FEDERATION) RECORDS, 1961-1978, 7.8 feet.

 Records of an organization that lobbied for equal treatment of private and public school children in government aid programs, including correspondence, financial records, minutes,

 CONCEPTION ABBEY RECORDS, 1876-1980, 0.1 foot [3 reels microfilm].

 Conception Abbey Benedictine (Conception, Missouri) records pertaining to Catholic missions and schools in North and South Dakota among the Arikara, Hidatsa, and Mandan, Hunkpapa,

 Santee, and Sisseton-Wahpeton Indians.

-CONRAD N. HILTON FUND FOR SISTERS RECORDS, 1986-[ongoing], 77.2 feet (48.6 feet unprocessed).
+CONRAD N. HILTON FUND FOR SISTERS RECORDS, 1986-, 187.0 feet (153 feet unprocessed).

 COUNCIL FOR OPPORTUNITY IN EDUCATION RECORDS, 1974-1994, 6.9 feet